 Brands rely on their placements to perform and reach audiences, but entertainment viewership, especially new programs, is notoriously hard to predict.
 AI has become a primary method for BEN to understand which pieces of content will bring viewership, and which entertainment opportunities are the best for our brand partners.
 For example: In our most recent 2019 test, BEN’s AI predicted 5 out of 5 of the top performing broadcast shows.
 That’s compared to 3 of 7 for ADWEEK and 1 of 5 for TV Guide.

 Scanning and filtering opportunities for thousands of hours of entertainment content each year is a time consuming process.
 By combining AI and human expertise, technology can narrow the field to promising opportunities that our in-house experts review for fit.
 This increases productivity and provides product placement on a massive global scale.

 Product placement remains a key tool for producers everywhere to fund their creations and build realistic worlds for audiences.
 From its humble beginnings funding soap operas in the 1930s, to the billion dollar industry it is today, product placement has fast become one of the most important ways for marketers to effectively reach audiences today.

-The cultural relevance and cache that brands receive from product placement remains the biggest driver for the industry.
+The cultural relevance and cache that brands like yours receive from product placement remains the biggest driver for the industry.
 The emergence of ad-blocking technology and consumer ad avoidance has ensured product placement will continue to grow as an essential tool for the modern marketer.
 Those industry trends are rapidly progressing as new, transformative AI technology creates improvements to filter, identify and surface opportunities for brands.
 All of these corresponding factors point to product placement only growing in the near and far future.